-If adverse qualitative trends are identified that could negatively impact the fair value of the business, a quantitative goodwill impairment test is performed.
+If adverse qualitative trends are identified that could negatively impact the fair value of a reporting unit, a quantitative goodwill impairment test is performed.
 The quantitative goodwill impairment test requires an entity to compare the fair value of each reporting unit with its carrying amount.
 The estimated fair value is determined using a combined income and market approach with a greater weighting on the income approach.
 The income approach is based on discounted future cash flows and requires significant assumptions, including estimates regarding future revenue, profitability, capital requirements and discount rate.
 The market approach is based on a market multiple (revenue and EBITDA, which stands for earnings before interest, income taxes, depreciation and amortization) and requires an estimate of appropriate multiples based on market data.
-In fiscal 2022, 2021 and 2020, the Company performed a qualitative test and determined there were no indicators, including adverse trends in the business, that would indicate it was more likely than not that the fair value of each reporting unit was less than its carrying amount.
-The Company last performed a quantitative test in fiscal 2019.

-The Company did not record a goodwill impairment charge at September 30, 2022, 2021 or 2020, as all reporting units with goodwill passed the qualitative impairment test.
+The Company has two reporting units, which have been identified at a level below the operating segment level; however, only one reporting unit had a goodwill balance as of September 30, 2023, 2022 and 2021.
+In fiscal 2023, 2022 and 2021, the Company performed a qualitative impairment test and determined there were no indicators, including adverse trends in the business, that would indicate it was more likely than not that the fair value of the reporting unit was less than its carrying amount.
+The Company last performed a quantitative impairment test in fiscal 2019.
+The Company did not record a goodwill impairment charge during the years ended September 30, 2023, 2022 or 2021, as the reporting unit with goodwill passed the qualitative impairment test.

-The components of "Goodwill" on the Consolidated Balance Sheets at both the beginning and end of the years ended September 30, 2022 and 2021 are presented in the following table.
+The components of "Goodwill" on the Consolidated Balance Sheets at both the beginning and end of the years ended September 30, 2023 and 2022 are presented in the following table.